-- The tables above are a summary of the reserves of Alvopetro and the net present value of future net revenue attributable to such reserves as evaluated in the GLJ Report based on forecast price and cost assumptions.
+- (1) The tables above are a summary of the reserves of Alvopetro and the net present value of future net revenue attributable to such reserves as evaluated in the GLJ Report based on forecast price and cost assumptions.
 The tables summarize the data contained in the GLJ Report and as a result may contain slightly different numbers than such report due to rounding.
-Also due to rounding, certain columns may not add exactly. - (2) Company Gross reserves means the total working interest share of remaining recoverable reserves owned by Alvopetro before deductions of royalties payable to others and without including any royalty interests owned by Alvopetro. - (3) There are currently four existing wells drilled within the unit area of the Caburé natural gas field and two wells drilled within the Gomo gas field.
-However, all reserves associated with these fields are classified as Proved Undeveloped or Probable Undeveloped due to the required construction of the pipeline and the gas processing facility. - (4) The net present value of future net revenue attributable to Alvopetro's reserves is stated without provision for interest costs and general and administrative costs, but after providing for estimated royalties and production taxes, production costs, development costs, other income, future capital expenditures, well abandonment and reclamation costs for only those wells assigned reserves and material dedicated gathering systems and facilities.
+Also, due to rounding, certain columns may not add exactly. - (2) Company Gross reserves means the total working interest share of remaining recoverable reserves owned by Alvopetro before deductions of royalties payable to others and without including any royalty interests owned by Alvopetro. - (3) Possible reserves are those additional reserves that are less certain to be recovered than probable reserves.
+There is a 10% probability that the quantities actually recovered will equal or exceed the sum of proved plus probable plus possible reserves - (4) The net present value of future net revenue attributable to Alvopetro's reserves is stated without provision for interest costs and general and administrative costs, but after providing for estimated royalties and production taxes, production costs, development costs, other income, future capital expenditures, well abandonment and reclamation costs for only those wells assigned reserves and material dedicated gathering systems and facilities.
 The net present values of future net revenue attributable to the Alvopetro's reserves estimated by GLJ do not represent the fair market value of those reserves.
 Other assumptions and qualifications relating to costs, prices for future production and other matters are summarized herein.

 The recovery and reserve estimates of the Company's reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
-Actual reserves may be greater than or less than the estimates provided herein.
+Actual reserves may be greater than or less than the estimates provided herein. - (5) Assumes a production start date of May 1, 2020 for natural gas sales from the Caburé natural gas field.